somaz94/pulumi-study/gcp/python/README.md

 - **service-account-workload-identity-federation**: A comprehensive project detailing the setup of service accounts, workload identities, and their federation.

-- **sharedvpc-ps**: Illustrates the setup and usage of Shared VPCs within GCP.
+- **sharedvpc-psa**: Illustrates the setup and usage of Shared VPCs and Private Service Access within GCP.

 - **vpc-gce-gcs**: A project demonstrating the integration between Virtual Private Cloud (VPC), Google Compute Engine (GCE), and Google Cloud Storage (GCS).

+- **cloud-run**: Demonstrates how to deploy a Docker container to Google Cloud Run using Pulumi and Python.
+This project focuses on leveraging Cloud Run's serverless capabilities to run containers without the overhead of infrastructure management.

 ## Getting Started